 We who believe that God always saves, delivers, preserves, and keeps his people, understand that the Bible does not allow the possibility that true Christians may, through some total abandonment of their faith or through some particularly wicked sin, provoke God to withdraw his Holy Spirit from them and slay their quickened spirit, so that they become unregenerate again.

-Therefore where Paul says, “lest…I myself should be a castaway,” we believe he is saying that he must strive to “keep under [his] body” so that he will not give in to temptations and so, falling into scandal, need to be cast away from the church in excommunication, cast away from that close communion of the Holy Spirit which he had in his heart, and chastised by God in his life’s circumstances and even perhaps in his physical health.
+Therefore where Paul says, “lest…I myself should be a castaway,” we believe he is saying that he must strive to “keep under [his] body” so that he will not give in to temptations and so, falling into scandal, need to be cast away from the church through excommunication, cast away from that close communion of the Holy Spirit which he had in his heart, and chastised by God.